 A. Yes.
-If you have your own visitors licence from English Heritage you will be required to report your activities to them.
+If you have your own licence from Historic England you will be required to report your activities to them.
 If you dive the site on the NAS licence you will be asked to complete a short feedback form and asked to supply diving statistics to allow us to monitor the success of the trail.

 Q. What if I still have questions?